apache/nuttx/configs/sama5d2-xult/README.txt

     CONFIG_SAMA5_PIOB_IRQ    - Support PIOB interrupts
     CONFIG_SAMA5_PIOC_IRQ    - Support PIOD interrupts
     CONFIG_SAMA5_PIOD_IRQ    - Support PIOD interrupts

-    CONFIG_SAMA5_PIOE_IRQ    - Support PIOE interrupts
+    CONFIG_USART0_ISUART     - Flexcom0 is configured as a UART

-    CONFIG_USART0_ISUART     - USART0 is configured as a UART
+    CONFIG_USART1_ISUART     - Flexcom1 is configured as a UART
-    CONFIG_USART1_ISUART     - USART1 is configured as a UART
+    CONFIG_USART2_ISUART     - Flexcom2 is configured as a UART
-    CONFIG_USART2_ISUART     - USART2 is configured as a UART
+    CONFIG_USART3_ISUART     - Flexcom3 is configured as a UART
-    CONFIG_USART3_ISUART     - USART3 is configured as a UART
+    CONFIG_USART4_ISUART     - Flexcom4 is configured as a UART

   AT91SAMA5 specific device driver settings